Domino's Pizza Enterprises: Asia

 By 2018, Domino's Pizza Enterprises had acquired Domino's operations in Japan.

 In 2021, Domino's Pizza Enterprises acquired Domino's Pizza Taiwan.
 In 2022, the company acquired Domino's Pizza businesses in Malaysia, Singapore, and Cambodia.

 In mid July 2024, Domino's confirmed it was closing 80 stores in Japan due to declining stock performance and revenue.

 In August 2024, Domino's Singapore and Malaysia's chief marketing officer Linda Hassan was included in the Asia-Pacific Power List 2024.
-As chief marketing office, she had introduced GPS tracking for Malaysian and Singaporean stores, recycled packaging, water saving devices and electrical bikes.
+As chief marketing officer, she had introduced GPS tracking for Malaysian and Singaporean stores, recycled packaging, water saving devices and electrical bikes.

 In February 2025, Domino's Pizza Enterprises announced plans to close 205 loss-making stores including 172 Japanese stores, 23 Europeans stores and four in Australia and New Zealand in order to safeguard the company's financial viability.
 These closures were expected to generate between $10-$12 million in annualised earnings before interest and taxation.